lirm/aeron-go/archive/README.md

 The library should be fully reentrant.

-Questions
+Each Archive instance has it's won aeron instance running a proxy (outgoing/producer) and control (incoming/subscriber) pair.

+Questions/Issues
 ===

-Can we assume a 1-1 mapping of archive instance to Control pair?
-I'm assuming not.

 Sync APIs built on top of Async via channel design choice?
+For now just sync as we get things working.

 Testing:
  * Look for local archive and exec?
 Test and not run for Travis?
 Mock?
 Add jars to repo and fetch?

-StartRecordingRequest2 only I think

 Backlog
 ===
 Ephemeral port usage

-29 FIXMEs

 Simplest straight line basic recorded publisher and basic subscriber

-Sync API

-Then think about Async but not necessarily.
+Now up to 58 FIXMEs

 AuthConnect, Challenge/Response